 In the figures below (Figures 6 to 18), we plot the historical and forecasted values of the labour market indicators.
 A 20 quarter-ahead (i.e., 5 year-ahead) forecast is constructed and plotted as a dash line.
 As the last data point for the labour market indicators vary at different dates, the end date of the available data series is shown in the figures above the vertical dotted line.
+It also indicates the start of the 20 quarter-ahead projection in each figure.
 The lightly shaded area surrounding the forecasted series represents the 95% confidence bands.
 We may interpret these confidence bands as showing the best- and worst-case scenarios for the forecast.
-For each regression model, we present two plots - one that presents the forecast of the labour market indicator using a model without external covariates, and another that presents the forecast of the same variable using a model with external covariates.
+For each regression model, we present two plots-one that presents the forecast of the labour market indicator using a model without external covariates, and another that presents the forecast of the same variable using a model with external covariates.
 Unsurprisingly, with external covariates, the confidence bands tend to be narrower, as the model is estimated by drawing information from the economy such as GDP growth, inflation, and value added per worker growth.

-The results are presented in two subsections - forecasts of the aggregate indicators are presented in Section 3.2.1, and the forecast of the industry-level (i.e., manufacturing, construction, services) indicators are presented in Section 3.2.2.
+The results are presented in two subsections-forecasts of the aggregate indicators are presented in Section 3.2.1, and the forecast of the industry-level (i.e., manufacturing, construction, services) indicators are presented in Section 3.2.2.
 The indicators considered in this analysis represent the general labour force in Singapore and across industries.
 They do not reflect age-cohorts, and therefore, are not specific to the ageing workforce.